m-nashimoto/AboutMe/README.md

 - Hi, I’m @nmasana
 - I’m currently learning ...
 WebDev..
-I've been on and off learning coding, I finally narrow down to pursue in webdev 10/8/21
+I've been on and off learning few different languages of coding, I finally narrowed down to pursue in webdev 10/8/21
 - How to reach me ... https://twitter.com/NashimotoMasana

 <!---